adolfodelarosades/Curso_MongoDB_University/M121_Chapter_0_Introduction_and_Aggregation_Concepts.md

 * The Aggregation Framework provides us many stages to filter and transform our data :+1:

+### See detailed answer

+Let's review this quiz options:

+* Stages cannot be configured to produce our desired output.

+This is definitely **not** correct.
+Stages can be configured in almost any way we desire.

+* Pipelines must consist of at least two stages.

+This is **not** correct.
+Pipelines must consist of at least one stage, and can have many stages.

+* Documents flow through the pipeline, passing one stage to the next

+This is correct.

+* The Aggregation Framework provides us many stages to filter and transform our data.

+* This is also correct.

 ## 5. Tema: Estructura de Aggregation y Sintaxis

 ### Notas de lectura